shogun-mar/Pygame-ASCII-Image-Converter/README.md

 While converting video:

-* S &rarr; Save the converted image to the desired path.
+* S &rarr; Save the current frame to the desired path.
+* V &rarr; Save the video to desired path.
+* R &rarr; Start recording, file explorer will open prompting you to choose a file path.
+* ESCAPE &rarr; Stop recording and save video file to previously declared path.